rismalrv/learntesting/README.rst

 learntesting
 ===============================

-i'm using it to understanding software testing
+i'm using this repo for exercising DevOps kind of thing ( CI, CD etc), using opensource license to have free hosted solution :p

 Quickstart